Skip to main content

 note

-Ensure the region matches the location of your Textract service and S3 buckets to reduce latency and meet compliance requirements.
-For a full list of AWS regions, refer to AWS Regional Data.
+Choose the region that matches your Textract and S3 resources to minimize latency and meet compliance requirements.
+See AWS Regions.

 Execution types